Estimated reading time: 6 minutes

 Use your social networks and YouTube channel to share encouraging messages of hope.

-COVID has changed the church forever, so make a point of embracing this new normal and find creative ways to engage with those who may never step foot in your church.
+COVID has changed the church forever, so embrace this new normal and find creative ways to engage with those who may never step foot in your church.

 8. Enjoy the Ride